englekk/handbook-docs/Uno/03 - Working with foreign code.md

 Rather than just remove the old style bindings and force you into Foreign Code immediately, we are taking a more measured approach.

 Any object created using the old bindings can be passed up to Java in the same way as `Java.Object`.
-Objective-C bindings objects can be paseed as `ObjC.Object`.
+Objective-C bindings objects can be passed as `ObjC.Object`.

 ## Talking back to Uno

 Sometimes it is not enough to be able to return values from Foreign Code to Uno.
-Sometimes it makes more sense to intereact with uno from inside Foreign Code.
+Sometimes it makes more sense to interact with Uno from inside Foreign Code.
 We need to be very clear to tell the compiler what parts of our Foreign Code are actually calls into Uno.
 To do this we use our UXL syntax.

 Using UXL we can do two main things from Foreign Code:

-- Access uno fields
+- Access Uno fields
-- Call uno methods
+- Call Uno methods

-If you havent seen UXL before, and/or are someone who likes getting all the details on something, then check out our fairly extensive [UXL Handbook](/learn/guides/uxl-handbook#uxl-macros).
+If you haven't seen UXL before, and/or are someone who likes getting all the details on something, then check out our fairly extensive [UXL Handbook](/learn/guides/uxl-handbook#uxl-macros).
 For this guide however we will just show lots of small examples:

 ### `Get` and `Set` Static Uno Fields

 Let's start nice and simple.
 We can get or set the value of a property using the `Get` and `Set` macros.

-The anotomy of a UXL `Get` expression is as follows:
+The anatomy of a UXL `Get` expression is as follows:

 ```
 v¯¯¯¯¯¯¯¯¯¯v¯ The `@{` `}` syntax means its a uxl macro